Home Warranty Coverage for Energy-Efficient Appliances & Systems

 Expanding Coverage for Modern Systems

-The home warranty service market is projected to reach $13.28 billion by 2030, driven in part by demand for broader protection that covers modern technology.
+The Home Warranty Service Market, valued at USD 10.27 billion in 2026, is projected to reach USD 13.28 billion by 2030, growing at a 6.6% CAGR.
+Much of this growth is driven by demand for broader protection that covers modern technology.
 Providers are actively working to close the gap between what homeowners have installed and what their warranty actually protects.

 Key shifts in 2026 include: